austingebauer/devise/README.md

 ### Adding Custom Styles

 Adding custom styles to the devise theme is simple.
-There are two options available for doing so:
+There are two options available for doing so.

-1. Set style parameters in the `config.toml` file
-2. Add custom [Sass](https://sass-lang.com/) to your assets folder

 #### Option 1:

 In the `config.toml` file of your website, you can set the following custom style
 parameters:

 ```toml
 [params.style]